Resumen

 Cerebral palsy: what is it?

-Cerebral palsy: what treatments work?
+Cerebral palsy: what are the treatment options?